rothgar/netdata-wiki/General-Info---node.d.md

 		}
 		else {

+			/*
+			 * create a service for each server in the
-			/* parse the configuration file */
+			 * configuration file
+			 */

 			var len = config.servers.length;
 			while(len--) {